-Decision-making sensitivity to gender issues Working independently Criticism and self-criticism vii.
+- Working independently - Respect for difference and multiculturalism - Showing social, professional and ethical responsibility and sensitivity to gender issues - Criticism and self-criticism - Production of free, creative and inductive thinking vii.
 The diversity in social psychology: the concept of "approaches".
 The four main approaches in contemporary social psychology: (a) social cognition; (b) social identity; (c) social representations; (d) discursive psychology.